 knowledge center

-Dog owners often ask, why do dogs chew their tails?
+Dog owners often ask, why do dogs bite their tails?

-Unlike tail-chasing phenomenon which is quite harmless, tail chewing can prove to be a little dangerous for your four-legged friend.
+Unlike the tail-chasing phenomenon which is quite harmless, tail-biting can prove to be a little dangerous for your four-legged friend.
 Hence as a dog owner should you see this behaviour repeatedly in your dog try to stop him by using methods best suited to both you and your dog.

-Although there could be various reasons why a dog is chewing on their own tail some of the common ones are listed below.
+Although there could be various reasons why a dog biting its tail.
+Some of the common ones are listed below.

 1. Skin infections

-This is the most common reason why your dog is chewing on his tail.
+This is the most common answer to why is my dog biting its tail.
 Skin infections can cause discomfort and itching sensation on the tails hence to relieve that discomfort a dog will chew on his tail.
 Take your dog to a vet for a proper examination of the tail and get the infection treated.

 2. Wound/Injury

 Sometimes while playing a dog might injure himself which becomes a cause of irritation and discomfort to him and to get rid of that pain the dog will either lick his tail or chew on it.
-This will worsen the situation, hence if you find your dog chewing his tail, talk to him in a soothing voice to calm his nerves, and then try to see what the cause of tail chewing is.
+This will worsen the situation, hence if you find your dog biting his tail, talk to him in a soothing voice to calm his nerves, and then try to see what the cause dog to bite his tail.
 If it is a wound clean it with lukewarm water and cotton and take your dog to the vet for treatment.

 3. Docked tail